-The simple truth is that you get to choose where your vehicle is serviced, maintained and repaired, at competitive prices
+Did you know that it is your right to choose where your vehicle is serviced, maintained and repaired, at competitive prices.

-Looking forward to the end of year car sales in hopes of a bargain or just want to get your new car serviced in time for the holidays?
+Considering getting the most out of the end of year car sales or thinking about having your new car serviced in time for christmas?
 Here is some sound advice from Drysdale Motors in Drysdale.

-Aquiring a new car is one of the most comprehensive investments you will make, so you should do your utmost to ensure its proper upkeep.
+Obtaining a new car is one of the most sizable investments you will make, so it makes sense that you do whatever you can to give it the care it deserves.
 Caring for your new car goes beyond detailing the interior and keeping it sparkling with a loving weekly wash, however.